 You might experience more advanced symptoms like morning headaches and edema.
-Supplemental oxygen is more than likely being used at night possibly 24/7.
-Your goals at stage 3 should be to slow the progression of your disease through a strict treatment regiment and healthy lifestyle changes.
+Supplemental oxygen is more than likely being used at night, possibly 24/7.
+Your goals at stage 3 should be to slow the progression of your disease through a strict treatment regimen and healthy lifestyle changes.

 Stage 4 COPD (Very Severe)

-It’s important to remember that everyone is different you might not experience the same symptoms as the next person.
-Stage 4 COPD is the most severe stage.
+It’s important to remember that everyone is different.
+You might not experience the same symptoms as the next person.
+Stage 4 COPD is the most severe.
 Your symptoms are extremely persistent, and they are difficult to manage.
 But the most difficult thing about stage 4 COPD is the stigma around it.

 Do not let the fact that you have stage 4 COPD defines your life.
 With proper treatment adherence and a strong support system, you will be able to live a high-quality life.